 k.
 Revision to categories: The Organizational Services Committee or the Associations Committee, with notice to the other committee, may propose adding and removing categories and minimum standards, subject to Board approval.

 l.
-All Association submissions must be accurate and timely.
+Timeliness: All Association submissions must be accurate and timely.

 2. Timeline: The accreditation process shall commence in each year, and shall follow the following one-year cycle to the extent practical as set forth below: